depify/depify-packages/packages/README.md

-#Packages
+#Depify master package repo

-To submit your own package to be included in the depify repo
+To submit your own package to be included in the depify master repo;

 ### Step 1.
 [Fork](https://github.com/depify/depify-packages/fork) this repository